ibollanos/rehosted-vault7/README.md

+##Original author: [Jiingz](https://www.unknowncheats.me/forum/members/2088298.html).
+Original repo was taken down (https://github.com/Jiingz/vault7/tree/dev).
+Simply reuploading it so the Thread on UC is not rendered useless.
+I did not write a single line of code in this.##

+Original Readme:

 ## Vault7 ##

 I left gamehacking completely and I completely swapped to UNIX Systems , so I decided to publish my stuff.